FarPerformance/UniversalRomSorter/README.md

 # Universal ROM Sorter
-A tool to sort No-Intro and Redump sets into organized folders.
+A simple tool to sort No-Intro and Redump sets into organized folders.

 ##### How to use:
 ```